Revocation of Diploma or Certificate

 Letters of concern or reprimand, not resulting in one of the stipulations which are enumerated in 1-4 above shall not be considered a restriction on the physician's license, even if such letters are made part of the physician's record.
 Likewise, a physician who has voluntarily entered into a rehabilitation program for chemical dependency or a practice improvement plan with the approval of a State Medical Board shall not be considered for purposes of this policy, to have a restriction on his/her license to practice medicine.

-Upon receipt of Notice that the license of a physician seeking to sit for Initial Certification, or MOC has been revoked or restricted, as herein defined, such Physician shall be disqualified from sitting for any ABOG Certifying Examination or enter the MOC process until such restriction has been removed or expires.
+Upon receipt of Notice that the license of a physician seeking to sit for Certification and then subsequently apply for MOC has been revoked or restricted, as herein defined, such Physician shall be disqualified from sitting for any ABOG Certifying Examination or enter the MOC process until such restriction has been removed or expires.

 Upon receipt of Notice that a Diplomate's license has been revoked or restricted, as herein defined, the Board has the authority and may at its discretion, undertake proceedings, consistent with due process, to revoke his/her Diplomate Status.
 Once revoked, the Diplomate Status of the physician shall be reinstated only after the revocation or restriction on his/her license has been removed or expires and then only on such terms as the Board deems appropriate, considering, among others things, the period of time the physician has not been able to engage in the unrestricted practice of medicine and his/her specialty.

-The Board shall require each Diplomate or any physician seeking to sit for Initial Certification, or MOC to provide the Board with complete information concerning revocation or any and all restrictions placed on his/her license within sixty (60) days after its imposition.
+The Board shall require each Diplomate or any physician seeking to sit for Board Certification and subsequently participate in MOC to provide the Board with complete information concerning revocation or any and all restrictions placed on his/her license within sixty (60) days after its imposition.
 Such information shall include, but not be limited to, the identity of the State Medical Board imposing the restriction, as well as the restriction's duration, basis, and specific terms and conditions.

 The Board shall also periodically review the database of the Federation of State Medical Boards, as appropriate and when available, to identify any Candidates or Diplomates who have failed to disclose license restrictions in a timely manner.
 However, the Candidate or Diplomate has the affirmative obligation to advise the Board of all revocations or restrictions and to inform the Board when such restrictions or revocations expire or are otherwise removed.
 Candidates or Diplomates who are discovered not to have made timely disclosure shall be required to show cause why their Candidate or Diplomate status should not be withdrawn, deferred or otherwise sanctioned, and the Board may defer further consideration or reinstatement of Diplomate status until such showing is satisfactorily made.